 - Members who do not hold any professional designation are required to submit a CPD declaration biennially by 31 January following the end of the biennium (e.g. the CPD declaration for the biennium 2017-2018 should be submitted by 31 January 2019).

 A Member will not be required to submit a declaration of his CPD status for the year in which he attained a professional designation even though he is subject to mandatory CPD.
 However, the CPD hours completed between the date on which the professional designation was attained and 31 December of that year can be reported as CPD hours earned in the year following attainment of the professional designation.

 Members who have been granted exemption from the CPD requirements are still required to make a declaration of their CPD status annually or biennially (as applicable) so as to confirm that they continue to meet the exemption criteria.

 The CPD declaration must be made online in the membership portal on the AICB website within the timeframes stipulated in regulation 7.1.
 The CPD declaration form is illustrated in Appendix 3.

 Members who fail to make a CPD declaration within the stipulated timeframes or make a false declaration may result in their membership not being renewed.
 The matter will be referred to the Membership Committee for appropriate course of action to be taken.

-Members subject to mandatory CPD are required to record their CPD activities online in the membership portal on the AICB website.
+Members subject to mandatory CPD are required to record their CPD activities online in the AICB Member Portal on the AICB website.
 It is the responsibility of Members to maintain appropriate records of all CPD activities undertaken which may be requested for review for purposes of monitoring compliance with the CPD requirements.

 When recording CPD activity, Members should include information such as the date, organisation presenting the activity, description of the activity, method of learning and time expended.
 CPD hours earned can be recorded to the nearest half hour.
 To assist Members in maintaining appropriate records, an example CPD record form is provided in Appendix 4.